Sathish2706/ext_prometheus_importer_to_local_for_analysis/README.md

 2) Import to new PVC using prometheus import pod
 2a) Ensure to run as root user
-2b) Copy the export.om manually if needed #for issues in copy by importer pod
+2b) Copy the export.om manually if needed #for issues in copy by importer pod - "kubectl -n monitoring cp export.om prom-tsdb-importer:/work/"

 3) Create destination prometheus statefulset referencing imported prometheus PVC along with prometheus configmap